 Apparently, they weren’t the only ones who thought so, because The Public Relations Society of America (PRSA) recognized the work with a coveted Silver Anvil Award of Excellence!
 Congrats to our client partners John Deere for executing a truly amazing remote CES.

-If you’re interested in seeing it for yourself, you can still check out the 360 Experience (without the VR headset) at www.deere.com/ces2021.
+Watch a brief sizzle reel of John Deere's CES 2021 here.
+And if you’re interested in experiencing it for yourself, you can still check out the 360 Experience (without the VR headset) at www.deere.com/ces2021.